Heterogeneous Programming Using oneAPI

 - An intermediate Standard Portable Intermediate Representation (SPIR-V) representation, which is device-independent and generates a device-specific binary during compilation.

 - Target-specific binaries that are generated at compile-time.
 Since oneAPI is meant to support multiple accelerators, multiple code forms are created.

 Multiple tools generate these code representations, including the clang driver, the host and device DPC++ compiler, the standard Linux* (ld) or Windows* (link.exe) linker, and tools to generate the fat object file.
 During execution, the oneAPI runtime environment checks for a device-specific image within the fat binary and executes it, if available.
 Otherwise, the SPIR-V image is used to generate the target-specific image.

 oneAPI Programming Examples

-In this section, we look at sample code for the beta Intel oneAPI DPC++ Compiler, OpenMP device offload, and the Intel DPC++ Compatibility Tool.
+In this section, we look at sample code for the Intel oneAPI DPC++ Compiler, OpenMP device offload, and the Intel DPC++ Compatibility Tool.

 Writing DPC++ Code

 Writing DPC++ code requires a user to exploit the APIs and syntax of the language.
-Listing 1 shows some sample code conversion from C++ (CPU) code to a DPC++ (host and accelerator) code.
-It’s an implementation of the Högbom CLEAN* algorithm posted on GitHub4.
+Listing 1 shows some sample code migration from C++ (CPU) code to a DPC++ (host and accelerator) code.
+It’s an implementation of the Högbom CLEAN algorithm posted on GitHub4.
 The algorithm iteratively finds the highest value in the image and subtracts a small gain of this point source convolved with the point spread function of the observation until the highest value is smaller than some threshold.
 The implementation has two functions: findPeak and subtractPSF.
 These have to be ported from C++ to DPC++ as shown in Listings 1 and 2.